MJPye/MJPye.github.io/content/posts/External Wi-Fi antenna.md

 Tested this and when the antenna is disconnected, that connection goes down, and `wlan0` takes over.
 Antenna connection is currently set to `192.168.0.197`.
 The VPN on `tun0` goes through the default route, so as long as one connection is active the VPN stays online.

-To-Do:
-- Test with a USB3 female to male cable when it is delivered.